Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 Vegan meal at a Gyeongju restaurant, showcasing hummus, falafel balls, and a crisp salad with a drizzle of balsamic glaze

-If you’re craving other cuisines or having trouble finding vegan food, try ordering these dishes that are generally vegan by default (always good to check).
+If you’re craving other cuisines or having trouble finding vegan food in Korea, try ordering these dishes that are generally vegan by default (always good to check).

 • Indian Restaurants: Chana Masala, Aloo Gobi, Dal, Vegetable Biryani, Roti, Samosa.
 (Ensure dishes are not made with ghee.)